Tecoma stans: Uses

 The wood of Tecoma stans is used in rustic architecture like bahareque, for the construction of furniture and canoes, or as firewood or charcoal.
 It is a medicinal plant used against diabetes and against diseases of the digestive system, among other uses.
 The plant is desirable fodder when it grows in fields grazed by livestock.

 It is a very potent anti-venom against cobra venom, used by Pakistani old medicine.
 It is proved to be better than antiserum, the paste of this plant's leaves are applied topically on the cobra bite.
 Its bio-chemicals bind with the cobra venom enzymes thus effectively inhibiting the venom.

+Honey production

+Tecoma stans is unique in that although it is nontoxic itself, the honey from its flowers is poisonous nonetheless.

 Invasiveness

 Tecoma stans has invasive potential and occasionally becomes a weed.
 The species is considered invasive in Africa (especially South Africa), South America, Asia, Australia and the Pacific Islands.
 It now presents a significant danger for biodiversity.
 It competes with local species and can form thick, almost monospecific thickets.
+Seedlings establish speedily with a prominent tap root.
+The tree can replant from cut roots, thereby causing rapid re-infestation unless the remaining roots are burnt off.